seL4/microkit/docs/manual.md

 The `setvar` element has the following attributes:

 * `symbol`: Name of a symbol in the ELF file.
-* `region_paddr`: Name of an MR. The symbol's value shall be updated to this MRs physical address.
+* `region_paddr`: Name of an MR. The symbol's value shall be updated to this MR's physical address.

 ## `memory_region`